waggle-sensor/sage-vectordb-example/HybridSearch_example/Readme.md

      ```bash
      docker-compose up -d
      ```
+> NOTE: Docker Compose v1.28.0+ allows to define GPU reservations using the device structure defined in the Compose Specification.
+Lower versions will raise an error.

 2. **Access Weaviate's UI**:
    - After your Weaviate instance is running, access the user interface at: